Up-to-date education plus personal and accessible support for Canadians. We offer resources for patients and physicians.

 WHERE CAN I BUY MEDICAL MARIJUANA?

-Under the rules of the MMPR, Licensed Producers are the only legal source of medical marijuana.
-The MMPR prohibits storefronts and dispensaries and all sales must be done online or by phone, and delivered by mail.
+Under the rules of the ACMPR, Licensed Producers are the only legal source of medical marijuana.
+The ACMPR prohibits storefronts and dispensaries and all sales must be done online or by phone, and delivered by mail.

 Considering medical cannabis treatment options?